Loading...

 Removal of the Damaged Glass

-The damaged windshield is carefully removed using special tools.
-This is done to avoid damaging the vehicle's frame or interior.
+The damaged windshield is carefully removed using special tools to avoid damaging the vehicle's frame or interior.

 Cleaning and Preparation

-The area where the new windshield will be installed is thoroughly cleaned and prepared.
-This includes removing any old adhesive and ensuring the surface is smooth and ready for the new glass.
+The area is thoroughly cleaned and prepared — removing old adhesive and ensuring the surface is smooth and ready for the new glass.

 Installation of the New Windshield